Granville Woods: Inventions

-Over the course of his lifetime, Granville Woods obtained more than 50 patents for inventions including an automatic brake and an egg incubator and for improvements to other technologies such as the safety circuit, telegraph, telephone, and phonograph.
+Over the course of his lifetime, Granville Woods obtained more than 50 patents for his inventions, including an automatic brake and an egg incubator, and for improvements to other technologies, such as the safety circuit, telegraph, telephone, and phonograph.

-In 1884, Woods received his first patent, for a steam boiler furnace, and in 1885, Woods patented an apparatus that was a combination of a telephone and a telegraph.
+In 1884, Woods received his first patent, for a steam boiler furnace.
+In 1885, Woods patented an apparatus that was a combination of a telephone and a telegraph.
 The device, which he called "telegraphony", would allow a telegraph station to send voice and telegraph messages through Morse code over a single wire.
 He sold the rights to this device to the American Bell Telephone Company.
-In 1887, he patented the Synchronous Multiplex Railway Telegraph, which allowed communications between train stations from moving trains by creating a magnetic field around a coiled wire under the train.
-Woods caught smallpox prior to patenting the technology, and Lucius Phelps patented it in 1884.
+In 1887, he patented the Synchronous Multiplex Railway Telegraph, which allowed communications between train stations and moving trains by creating a magnetic field around a coiled wire under the train.
+Woods caught smallpox prior to patenting the technology, and so Lucius Phelps patented it first in 1884.
 In 1887, Woods used notes, sketches, and a working model of the invention to secure the patent.
 The invention was so successful that Woods began the Woods Electric Company in Cincinnati, Ohio, to market and sell his patents.
 However, the company quickly became devoted to invention creation until it was dissolved in 1893.
-Thomas Edison later filed a claim to the ownership of this patent, stating that he had first created a similar telegraph and that he was entitled to the patent for the device, and Woods often had difficulties in enjoying his success as other inventors made claims to his devices.
+Thomas Edison later filed a claim to the ownership of the induction telegraph patent, stating that he had first created a similar telegraph and that he was entitled to the patent for the device.
+Woods often had difficulties in enjoying his success as other inventors made claims to his devices.
 Woods was twice successful in defending himself, proving that there were no other devices upon which he could have depended or relied upon to make his device.
 After Thomas Edison's second defeat, he decided to offer Granville Woods a position with the Edison Company, but Woods declined.